David Bowie gets new Madame Tussauds figure to mark his 75th birthday - pictures

 Listen to this article

-David Bowie's current waxwork at Madame Tussaud's in London captures a snapshot of the man as he was then.
+David Bowie's first waxwork at Madame Tussaud's in London captures a snapshot of the man as he was then.

 With his slight tan and bleach blonde hair, Bowie had just catapulted back into the mainstream with the Nile Rodgers-produced Let's Dance, which featured the singles 'Modern Love' and 'China Girl'.